lklok66/ice/objc/demo/iPhone/voip/README.txt

 delay.
 A local notification is pushed if the application is in the background, otherwise an alert box is displayed.

-Note that background notifications do not work in the simulator.
+Note that background applicatinos aren't supported in devices before 3G, and background notifications do not work in the simulator.